executablebooks/mdformat/README.md

 > CommonMark compliant Markdown formatter

-**WARNING:**
-Mdformat is still in an early phase of development.
-There is no stable library API, and the Markdown formatting rules may change at any time.
-It is recommended to pin mdformat dependency to an exact version.

-## What?
-Why?

 Mdformat is an opinionated Markdown formatter that can be used to enforce a consistent style in Markdown files.
 Mdformat is a Unix-style command-line tool as well as a Python library.